Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 @subsubsection occt_visu_3_2_4 Selection

-An interactive object can have an indefinite number of selection modes, each representing a "decomposition" into sensitive primitives;  each primitive has an Owner (*SelectMgr_EntityOwner*) which allows identifying the exact entity which has been detected (see ref occt_visu_3_6 "Dynamic Selection" chapter).
+An interactive object can have an indefinite number of selection modes, each representing a "decomposition" into sensitive primitives.
+Each primitive has an <i>owner</i> (*SelectMgr_EntityOwner*) which allows identifying the exact interactive object or shape which has been detected (see @ref occt_visu_2_2 "Selection" chapter).

-The set of sensitive primitives, which correspond to a given  mode, is stocked in a SELECTION (*SelectMgr_Selection*).
+The set of sensitive primitives, which correspond to a given mode, is stocked in a <b>selection</b> (*SelectMgr_Selection*).

-Each Selection mode is identified by an index.
-By  Convention, the default selection mode that allows us to grasp the Interactive  object in its entirety is mode *0*.
+Each selection mode is identified by an index.
+By convention, the default selection mode that allows us to grasp the interactive object in its entirety is mode *0*.
+However, it can be modified in the custom interactive objects using method <i>SelectMgr_SelectableObject::setGlobalSelMode()</i>.

-The calculation of Selection primitives (or sensitive  primitives) is done by the intermediary of a virtual function, *ComputeSelection*.
-This should be implemented for each type of interactive object on which you  want to make different type selections using the function *AIS_ConnectedInteractive::ComputeSelection*.
+The calculation of selection primitives (or sensitive entities) is done by the intermediary of a virtual function, *ComputeSelection*.
+It should be implemented for each type of interactive object that is assumed to have different selection modes using the function *AIS_ConnectedInteractive::ComputeSelection*.

-A detailed explanation of the mechanism and the manner of  implementing this function has been given in @ref occt_visu_3_6 "Dynamic Selection" chapter.
+A detailed explanation of the mechanism and the manner of implementing this function has been given in @ref occt_visu_2_2 "Selection" chapter.

-Moreover, just as the most frequently manipulated entity is *TopoDS_Shape*, the most used Interactive Object is *AIS_Shape*.
-You will see below activation functions for standard selection modes are proposed in the  Interactive context (selection by vertex, by edges etc).
-To create new classes  of interactive object with the same behavior as *AIS_Shape* -- such as vertices  and edges -- you must redefine the virtual function *AIS_ConnectedInteractive::AcceptShapeDecomposition*.
+There are some examples of selection mode calculation for the most widely used interactive object in OCCT -- *AIS_Shape* (selection by vertex, by edges, etc).
+To create new classes of interactive objects with the same selection behavior as *AIS_Shape* -- such as vertices and edges -- you must redefine the virtual function *AIS_InteractiveObject::AcceptShapeDecomposition*.

-You can change the default selection mode index of an  Interactive Object using the following functions:
+You can change the default selection mode index of a custom interactive object using the following functions:
-  * *AIS_InteractiveObject::HasSelectionMode* checks if there is a selection mode;
-  * *AIS_InteractiveObject::SelectionMode* check the current selection mode;
-  * *AIS_InteractiveContext::SetSelectionMode* sets a selection mode;
+  * *AIS_InteractiveObject::setGlobalSelMode* sets global selection mode;
+  * *AIS_InteractiveObject::GlobalSelectionMode* returns global selection mode of the object;
-  * *AIS_InteractiveContext::UnsetSelectionMode* unsets a selection mode.
+  * *AIS_InteractiveObject::GlobalSelOwner* returns an entity owner that corresponds to a global selection mode.

-These functions can be useful if you decide that the *0*  mode used by default will not do.
-In the same way, you can temporarily  change the priority of certain interactive objects for selection of 0 mode to facilitate detecting them graphically using the following functions:
+You also can temporarily change the priority of some interactive objects for selection of the global mode to facilitate their graphic detection using the following functions:
   * *AIS_InteractiveObject::HasSelectionPriority* checks if there is a selection priority setting for the  owner;
   * *AIS_InteractiveObject::SelectionPriority* checks the current priority;
   * *AIS_InteractiveObject::SetSelectionPriority* sets a priority;